ashrystein/AnimatedPoll/README.md

 # Installation

-1 - Clone the repo
+- Clone the repo.
-2 - Open the terminal and navigate to the project root dir.
+- Open the terminal and navigate to the project root dir.
-3 - Run the following command
+- Run the following command.
 ```
 npm i
 ```